amithkumar10/DSA/README.md

 ## 1️⃣ Two Pointer

+**When to use Two Pointer**
+1. Need to find Pair/Triplet/Sum
+2. Reverse/Rotate/Sub-array
+3. Duplicate Removal/Value Shifting
+4. Merge/Range Related
+5. Compare both ends of the array to find some relationship

 **Concept:**
 1. **General Method**:
     The general 2 poitner method (with one pointer at the start & another at the end) is used in scenerio where you need to **process or find relationship between elements from both ends of a sorted array or list**